Grace Period

 However, you could pay off all or part of your credit card balance with a personal loan.
 Some lenders are even willing to use your loan to directly pay your creditors on your behalf.
 Most personal loans will have a fixed interest rate and a fixed payment amount, making it easier for you to manage your payments.

 If you're finding it hard to keep up with credit card payments, contact your credit card company.
 They might be able to offer you a hardship program to provide some temporary relief until you can get back on track.
-If you've fallen significantly behind on credit card payments, you might consider talking to a debt expert to learn what debt solutions might be available, such as debt resolution or a debt consolidation loan (if you can lower your monthly payment).
+If you've fallen significantly behind on credit card payments, you might consider talking to a debt expert to learn what debt solutions might be available.

 Related Articles